Do you snore loudly? Do you often wake up still feeling groggy or tired? Is it becoming more difficult to concentrate during the day?

 What is Sleep Apnea?

 There is a range of sleep disorders and several types of sleep apneas.
 It is important to be properly screened, tested and diagnosed by a sleep medicine professional to reduce associated health risks and improve your daily quality of life.
-Dr. Thompson screens for the oral signs of sleep apnea during routine dental exams and works with at-risk patients to coordinate sleep testing as needed.
+Your dentist in Greeley, CO screens for the oral signs of sleep apnea during routine dental exams and works with at-risk patients to coordinate sleep testing as needed.

 Sleep apnea refers to a repeated cessation of breathing while asleep that is the result of soft tissue collapsing into the airway at the back of the throat.
 There are both genetic and lifestyle factors that can contribute to sleep apnea and being aware of your risk can help you receive the care you need.
 Obstructive sleep apnea (OSA) is the most common type and is more prevalent among patients who may be overweight or who consume alcohol or tobacco.
 Some patients find relief from snoring with moderate lifestyle changes that reduce the affects of these common factors.
 But for many others, professional help is needed to stop the snoring and effectively reduce the health risks associated with snoring and OSA.